zakdavlin/streaming-01-getting-started/README.md

 If **GitHub Repositories** is not installed, find it in the recommended list of extensions below, do a web search, or find it here: <https://marketplace.visualstudio.com/items?itemName=github.remotehub>

+✅ Leveraging an IDE is an important skill and can increase productivity significantly.

-## After Installs
+## After Installs, Restart

-_Recommendation: After doing any major installation, restart VS Code, restart your terminal, and sometimes, restart your machine before continuing.
+_Recommendation: After doing any significant installation, it may help to restart.
+After adding extensions, you may restart VS Code, after Git, Python, or tools that affect your environment, you may need to restart your terminal, IDE, and sometimes, your machine before continuing.
 Ensure your environments are fully updated._

-:white-check-mark: Adding extensions to VS Code is a generally useful skill.

 ## Task 7.
 Fork this Repo

-Your machine is ready.
-Now let's get some code.
+Your machine is ready - now let's get some code.

 First, we'll get this repo into **your** GitHub account.